TRIBAL AND FOLK DANCES OF INDIA

 DUMHAL: JAMMU & KASHMIR

 They sing the songs themselves in a loud voice.
-The sonorous drum beats in between send the energy level of participants through the roof.
+The sonorous drum beats in between sending the energy level of participants through the roof.

 Kud: Jammu & Kashmir